noamraph/nix-pills/pills/05-functions-and-imports.md

     nix-repl> mul { a = 3; b = 4; c = 2; }
     24

-That\'s it, you give a name to the whole parameter with name@ before the set pattern.
+That's it, you give a name to the whole parameter with name@ before the set pattern.

 Advantages of using argument sets:

--   Named unordered arguments: you don\'t have to remember the order of the arguments.
+-   Named unordered arguments: you don't have to remember the order of the arguments.

 -   You can pass sets, that adds a whole new layer of flexibility and